senseexcel/senseexcel/install_guide.md

 ## 5. Installation Guide

 ### 5.1 Download Software
-You can download the Sense Excel software from the following link https://www.senseexcel.com.
+You can download the most recent Sense Excel software from https://www.senseexcel.com.

 ### 5.2 Unpack Files

 Unpack (unzip) the files from the Sense Excel directory of your download package to a location of your choosing.

 Best practice is to create a new directory in your Documents folder called Sense Excel with a sub-folder referencing the version number like %User%\Documents\Sense Excel\x.x.x

-###  5.3 Basic (Desktop) Installation
+###  5.3 New Sense Excel Installation

 1. Choose the .xll-install file corresponding to your environment (32 or 64 bit) in the installation folder and double click it.

-2. Excel should start automatically and add the "Qlik Sense" tab and associated toolbar to Excel.
+2. Excel should start automatically and add the "SENSE" tab and associated toolbar to Excel.

-3. Click "About" and check the "Auto load" option if it isn't checked already.
-This will start Sense Excel every time you open MS Excel.
+3. Go to Settings in the Sense Excel toolbar, press the triangle to expand the meu and check "Auto Load".
+This will start Sense Excel every time you open Excel.

-4. Close Excel and Re-open it.
-The "Sense" entry should show up in your menu bar.
+4. Close Excel and re-open it.
+The "SENSE" entry should show up in your menu bar.

+### 5.4 Alternate Installation Technique

-5. In limited instances the "Sense" add-in might not register properly when using the double-cliek method.
-If this is the case, use the alternate installation technique.
+In limited instances the "Sense" add-in might not register properly when using the double-cliek installation method.
+If this is the case, use the alternate installation technique described below.

-a.
-Open Excel and a blank workbook.
+1. Open Excel and a blank workbook.

-b.
-Navigate to File > Options > Add-Ins.
+2. Navigate to File > Options > Add-Ins.
 Press the "Go" button then the "Browse" button.

-c.
-Navigate to the file location of your Sense Excel software and select the approriate xll file.
+3. Navigate to the file location of your Sense Excel software and double click on the approriate xll file.

-d.
-Once the Add-in loads and registers go to Settings and check Auto-Load.
+4. Once the Add-in loads and is registered go to Settings and check Auto-Load.
 Exit and Restart Excel.

-6  Please take the time to read our terms of use (click on About) and confirm that the version you are using corresponds to the version listed in the Info window.
+### 5.4  Upgrade Sense Excel Installation

+1. Open Excel and a blank workbook.

+2. Go to File > Options > Add-Ins > Press the "Go" button

+3. Uncheck all Sense Excel add-ins that are displayed.
+Confirm that the "SENSE" entry is removed from your Menu bar.

+4. Press the "Browse" button.
+This will take you to the %user%\Roaming\Microsoft\Addins directory.

+5. Type *.* or dropdown to show "all file types" and delete all Sense Excel (.xll and .xlldel) files in the directory.

+6. Press the Browse button again.
+Navigate to the location of your updated Sense Excel software files.

+7. Click on the appropriate version and wait for the add-in to load and register.
+The "SENSE" entry should re-appear in your Menu bar.

+8. Go to Settings in the Sense Excel toolbar, press the triangle to expand the meu and check "Auto Load".

+9. Close and Restart Excel.

-### 5.4  Qlik Sense Server Configuration
+### 5.5  Qlik Sense Server Configuration

 To connect Sense Excel to a Qlik Sense Server, the additional configuration steps listed below need to be performed as well.